 And Hartnett absolutely hated it.

-"Oh, that was an awful piece," Hartnett, now a 42-year-old married dad of two living in Surrey, England, recently reflected to The Guardian.
+"Oh, that was an awful piece," Hartnett, now a 45-year-old married dad of two living in Surrey, England, reflected to The Guardian in 2020.
 "Was there even a quote from me in it, or was it just everyone talking about how hot I was?
 People got a chip on their shoulder about me after that.
 They genuinely thought I'd been thrust on them.
 It was a very weird time."

 Bristling at the lofty expectations it created, he said, "It's just that it happened at a time when I wasn't that famous, and it seemed to already be asking whether I should be or not.
 I felt like: 'Oh my God!
 I'm not the tallest poppy yet—don't cut me down!'
 I was being compared to Tom Cruise and Julia Roberts and that's insane.
 It was a set-up-to-fail moment."

 Facing a fork in the road—take a stab at mega-fame and everything that includes or run, fast, in the opposite direction—he went with the latter.

 He turned down the lead role in 2006's Superman Returns and avoided any other parts that would continue him down the path of magazine covers and persistent, trailing paparazzi.
 He made a series of indies and a life for himself across the pond with British actress Tamsin Egerton and their two children.